ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 Overview
 ===========================

-ASNeG OPC UA Stack it is not only an open source implementation of OPC UA protocol in C++.
+ASNeG OPC UA Stack is not only an open source implementation of OPC UA protocol in C++.
 It is a framework that provides tools to create, develop, test and distribute OPC UA applications.